Daily reporting may sound like an annoying routine but it's probably something you need.

 Secondly, it helps you see when you're stuck with something.
 If you are not able to mark some item in your list done for a longer period of time, you probably need help with that.
 It's much more easier to admit it when it's staring you on the paper.

-You can use software like Weekdone to help you with your personal status reporting but you could also use paper and a pencil.
+You can use software like Weekdone to help you with your personal status reporting.
+You could also use paper and a pencil.

 Either way, it's important to stick to it every day of the week so it becomes a positive routine in your day.